Jonathonsun03/MUSA_508_Lab2_sf/Lab2_assignment.md

 10. Check your Github repo to see you work in the cloud.

-11. Email your lab instructor with a link\!
+11. Email your lab instructor with a link!

-12. Congrats\!
-You made a map in code\!
+12. Congrats!
+You made a map in code!

 ## Load data from {tidycensus}